LIPS-scheme/lips/REFERENCE.md

 ```
 (eof-object? arg)

-Function check if value is eof object, returned from input string
+Checks if value is eof object, returned from input string
 port when there are no more data to read.
 ```